 - participate in trauma conferences and Child Fatality Review meetings when required.

 Our office receives about 3,200 reports of death annually and performs approximately 1,700 postmortem examinations annually (this number includes full autopsies and external examinations).
 We are supported by 10 medicolegal death investigators who respond to the majority of jurisdictional scenes and staff the office 24 hours a day, 7 days a week.
-The office has a dedicated in-house Forensic Toxicology laboratory (accredited by the American Board of Forensic Toxicology) and X-ray services, as well as access to forensic dentists and forensic anthropologists.
+The office has a dedicated in-house Forensic Toxicology laboratory (accredited by the American Board of Forensic Toxicology) and X-ray services ( Lodox, CT scan), as well as access to forensic dentists and forensic anthropologists.
 Due to our affiliation with multiple area medical centers, consultations with clinical specialists are easily obtained.
-We are also in the planning stages of a new state of the art forensic science center.
+In May, 2020 we moved into a 56,000 sq foot new state of the art forensic science center.

 The office is located in Columbus, Ohio.
 Columbus is the 15th